 Over the last few years, I have found solace in gardening, and welcome the preoccupation of learning something new.

 This garden raises awareness of childhood cancer and Children with Cancer UK’s efforts to improve and save young lives.
 It also highlights the role gardening can have on our general wellbeing and healing process – it was a great opportunity to be involved in its creation.

 The garden is set within a mostly dark, subdued woodland with trees, underplanting and sculptures to represent some of the emotions associated with experiences of childhood cancer.
 The inner area is more colourful and joyful with an ‘End of Treatment Bell’ sculpture at its centre which symbolises the happy moment when a child has finished their treatment and is ready to return to normal family life.

-Messages of strength and hope from families who have been affected by childhood cancer and supporters of Children with Cancer UK have been woven into this bell.
-The garden also acknowledges in a tasteful way those children who sadly lost their lives to cancer with subtle features throughout.
+Megan’s friends, and others affected by childhood cancer, wrote messages of strength and hope which were woven into the bell sculpture.
+The garden also acknowledges other children who have sadly lost their lives to cancer with subtle features throughout.